desmos-labs/desmos/docs/developers/msgs/staging/posts/remove-post-report.md

 # `MsgRemovePostReport`
-This message allows you to remove a report from a post you have previously created.
+This message allows you to remove a report you have previously created from a post.

 ## Structure
 ```json